 ART ∩ MAGIC ∩ TECHNOLOGY

-I am a new-media occultist and magician-computer interaction designer (cf.), which just means I do much the same sort of thing as new-media artists but primarily for reasons of magic and occultism rather than æsthetics or other raisons d'art.
+I am a new-media occultist and magician-computer interaction designer, which just means I do much the same sort of thing as new-media artists but primarily for reasons of magic and occultism rather than æsthetics or other raisons d'art.
 I apply the digital computer as "a new active medium for art,"1 to the ars magica.
 The crux of what I do is mapping between a domain of magical activity (i.e., a set of related actions that are structural, meaningful, or practical in a context of magical thinking) and a domain of activity involving computers and computational media.
 My work is greatly informed by my study of cybernetics and related ideas including communication and control theory, feedback, requisite variety, the mapping of organism and environment onto each other,2 autopoiesis, and constructivism.
-I am especially interested in cognition of magical and occult phenomena.
+I am especially interested in cognition of occult noumena and phenomena.

 The twin pillars of magic are power (δύναμις) and self-awareness ("γνῶθι σεαυτὸν"), by which I mean not merely awareness of the self (ego) but also an inward-looking consciousness and especially a consciousness capable of examining itself.
 Some powers are intrinsic while others are extrinsic, and the focī, locī, or nexī of occult powers may be found in or among agents, actions, or objects, or networks thereof.
-My work seeks to discover or situate occult powers within or amid computational media (media magica), and to illuminate new occult knowledge in light of these new media.
+My work seeks to discover or situate occult powers within or amid computational media (as media magica), and to illuminate new occult knowledge in light of these new media.

 Most of my work oscillates between cyberspace and robotics.
 By cyberspace I mean not only virtual reality or online spaces such as the Internet or "the cloud," but also: the space between a computer and its user; the space wherein a computer acts on, reacts to, or interacts with the physical world (see physical computing); and the space in which the potential of a computer program is realized, which may or may not conform to the programmer's intention (see hacking).
 Here, magician merges with machine as the living grimoire — "bound in books of skin and blood"3 — is analyzed and then synthesized (solve et coāgula) with the Body Electric, transmuted into the cyborg sorcerer who transduces electricity and code into feats of genuine thaumaturgy.